vinnyroca/3D_Software/docs/index.md

 ---

-### Box Submissions
+### Class Server

-Submissions for the class will be made through Box links.
-Links to Box submissions will be on the class website.
+Submissions for the class will be made through the class server.
+Instructions for accessing the server will be provided during the first class session.

 ---